imranbarbhuiya/eslint-config-mahir/README.md

 The ultimate ESLint shareable config.
 This config includes all of the ESLint rules that I use in my projects.

+> [!Important]
+> This is a highly opinionated config.
+It's based on my personal preferences and the way I write code.
+> I don't recommend using this config as is as I'll update it based on my preferences without any notice.

 <div align="center">
  <br />
  <p>